Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering: Abstract

 \section{Abstract}

-Large language models (LLMs) frequently demonstrate reasoning limitations, often conflating content plausibility (i.e., material inference) with logical validity (i.e., formal inference).
-This can result in biased inferences, where plausible arguments are incorrectly deemed logically valid or vice versa.
-Understanding and mitigating this limitation is critical, as it undermines the trustworthiness and generalizability of LLMs in applications that demand rigorous logical consistency, such as legal reasoning, scientific analysis, and safety-critical decision support.
-This paper investigates the problem of mitigating content biases on formal reasoning through activation steering, an inference-time intervention technique that directly modulates internal model activations.
-Specifically, we first curate a controlled syllogistic reasoning dataset covering 24 types of logical argument schemes designed to disentangle formal validity from content plausibility.
-After localising the layers responsible for formal and material inference through probing, we investigate contrastive activation steering methods for test-time interventions.
-An extensive empirical analysis on different LLMs (i.e. Llama, Gemma, and Qwen) reveals that contrastive steering consistently supports linear control over content biases.
-However, we observe that a static steering approach is insufficient for achieving improvements on all the tested models.
-We then leverage the possibility to control content effects by dynamically determining the value of the steering parameters via fine-grained conditional methods.
-We found that conditional steering is effective in reducing biases on unresponsive models, achieving up to 15\% absolute improvement in formal reasoning accuracy with a newly introduced kNN-based conditional method (\ours{}).
-Finally, additional experiments reveal that steering for content effects is robust to prompt variations, incurs minimal side effects on multilingual language modeling capabilities, and can partially generalize to out-of-distribution reasoning tasks.
-Practically, this paper demonstrates that activation-level interventions can offer a scalable inference-time strategy for enhancing the robustness of LLMs, contributing towards more systematic and unbiased formal reasoning\footnote{Correspondence email: ac4mv@sheffield.ac.uk.
-Code and data will be made available upon publication.}.
+Large language models (LLMs) exhibit reasoning biases, often conflating content plausibility with formal logical validity.
+This can lead to wrong inferences in critical domains, where plausible arguments are incorrectly deemed logically valid or vice versa.
+This paper investigates how content biases on reasoning can be mitigated through activation steering, an inference-time technique that modulates internal activations.
+Specifically, after localising the layers responsible for formal and plausible inference, we investigate activation steering on a controlled syllogistic reasoning task, designed to disentangle formal validity from content plausibility.
+An extensive empirical analysis reveals that contrastive steering methods consistently support linear control over content biases.
+However, a static approach is insufficient to debias all the tested models.
+We then investigate how to control content effects by dynamically determining the steering parameters through fine-grained conditional methods.
+By introducing a novel kNN-based conditional approach (\ours{}), we demonstrate that conditional steering can effectively reduce biases on unresponsive models, achieving up to 15\% absolute improvement in formal reasoning accuracy.
+Finally, we found that steering for content effects is robust to prompt variations, incurs minimal side effects on multilingual language modeling capabilities, and can partially generalize to different reasoning tasks.
+In practice, we demonstrate that activation-level interventions offer a scalable inference-time strategy for enhancing the robustness of LLMs, contributing towards more systematic and unbiased reasoning capabilities.